visgl/deck.gl/dev-docs/RFCs/vNext/composite-layer-customization-rfc.md

 The `forwardBaseLayerProps()` method could check for `transferAllProps`

-### Proposal: CompositeLayers take new a `subLayerProps` prop
+### Proposal: CompositeLayers take a new `subLayerProps` prop

-The sublayerProps would be a recursive object.
+The `subLayerProps` prop would be a recursive object.
+The keys are sublayer ids and the values are object of props to override.
 A special prop `layer` can be used to override layer type.

 In application: